jone/collective.i18nreport/README.rst

  collective.i18nreport
 =======================

-Creates a coverage report for translations.
+Creates a coverage report of translations.

 Usage